Female founders can find the right support for their startup here

 Grow F

-Vienna-based accelerator GROW F is aimed at startups from all over Europe.
-To participate, at least one of the founders must be female.
-The three-month program is also aimed at early-stage startups, but those that already have a product and are now preparing for their first round of investment.
-Each startup is assigned a mentor.
-Among the mentors are N26 Germany CEO Georg Hauer, investor Elisabeth Löwenbourg-Brzezinski and Deeptech investor Namratha Kothapalli.
+The Viennese accelerator GROW F is aimed at start-ups from all over Europe.
+To take part, at least one of the founders must be female.
+The three-month program is also aimed at early-stage start-ups, but at those that already have a product and are now preparing for their first round of investment.
+Each start-up is assigned a mentor.
+Examples include N26 Germany CEO Georg Hauer, investor Elisabeth Löwenbourg-Brzezinski and Deeptech investor Namratha Kothapalli.

 The Female Founders Community is all about empowering women through entrepreneurship.
 Our community, which consists of a diverse group of entrepreneurial women, exists to empower women and equip them with an entrepreneurial mindset as well as a powerful network.